This homemade zesty Italian Pasta Salad recipe is simple, delicious and ready in less than 30 minutes!!

 Why you will love this recipe!

-In Italy, this type of recipe is known as Pasta Estiva or Summer Pasta.
-And it is the perfect dish for summer - fresh, cool and easily prepared.
+- Portable -In Italy, this type of recipe is known as pasta estiva or summer pasta salad.
+And it is the perfect dish for summer picnics - easily prepared and transport.
 All that needs to be cooked is the pasta.
 In the time it takes to cook the pasta, the other ingredients can be prepared.

 While homemade pastas like cavatelli, garganelli and tonnarelli are super delicious, store bought, dried pasta is best for this pasta salad recipe!
 Always keep a few packets in the pantry for Italian pasta salad at a moment's notice!

 This Italian Pasta salad recipe is one of my go to dishes - easily prepared and everyone loves it.
 If you love this salad, why not try my Brown Rice salad or Pumpkin and Spinach salad or Mediterranean Cucumber Salad, these are just as easy!

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.

 Don't you just love recipes that use simple pantry staples?
 Using basic ingredients from the pantry plus a few fresh ingredients makes preparing a meal a snap!
 This recipe uses convenient ingredients that you will have in your pantry.

 - Dried pasta - any short pasta will work for this recipe.
 I like fusilli but orecchiette, penne or rotini pasta is also good.
 Try whole grain pasta for extra nutrition.